Ten of The Most Beautiful Places To See in Sicily

 The Palatine Chapel

 The Palatine Chapel or “Palace church or Palace chapel” is located on the first floor in the middle of the Palazzo Reale in Palermo.
 It is the royal chapel of the Norman Kings of Sicily.
 Roger II of Sicily had this built in 1132 over an old chapel which is now the crypt.
 This was dedicated to Saint Peter and is indicative of the domed basilica.
-There are three apses and six pointed arches which is common in Byzantine architecture.
+There are three apses and six-pointed arches that are common in Byzantine architecture.

 Archaeological Park of Neapolis